OSCOSS/OJS-Authoring-Integration-plugin/README.md

 git clone https://github.com/fiduswriter/ojs-fiduswriter.git fidusWriter cd ../..
 ```
-3. Register plugin with OJS
+5. Register plugin with OJS

-Then, run the upgrade script to register the plugin with the system by running:
+Run the upgrade script to register the plugin with the system by running:

 ```
 php tools/upgrade.php upgrade
 ```

-4. Activate plugin in OJS
+6. Activate plugin in OJS

 Enable the plugin via the OJS website interface: